Webblitchy/rengine/README.md

 <h4>What is reNgine++ ?</h4>
 <p align="left">
 reNgine++ is a fork of <a href="https://github.com/yogeshojha/rengine">reNgine</a>.
-Besides beeing a powerful web application reconnaissance suite and having a modern interface, it adds a lot of features such as:
+Besides beeing a powerful web application reconnaissance suite and having a modern interface, it has a lot of features such as:

   - An internal network scanner, communicating to an <a href="https://github.com/Webblitchy/rengine-agent">internal agent</a> installed inside a network
   - A state associated with each pentest to know which step is the next one